begolu2/rktik-thesis/02_conceptual.md

 This allows for a different mode of communication from the listing view and threaded discussion.
 The immediate transmission of messages allows the use of language with a conversational tone and creates the sense of a more direct exchange between participants.

 Replies to any thought in the movement Mindspace are also displayed in the chat.
-They come with an annotation that explicitly marks them as replies and provides a hyperlink to their context.
-This allows movement members watching the chat to directly start participating in these discussions.
+They are marked as replies and provide a hyperlink to their context.
+This allows members watching the chat to directly start participating in these discussions.

 An inline form UI below the chat message listing allows users to send thoughts to the Mindspace/chat.
 Submitting the form clears the input without reloading the page, so that the user can enter another message immediately.
-Above the input, a notification text informs the user about the privacy of messages entered, which is dependent on whether the corresponding movement is private or not (see Section [Private Movements]).
+Above the input, a help text informs the user about the privacy of messages entered, which is dependent on whether the corresponding movement is private or not (see Section [Private Movements]).

 ### Blogs

-Blogs are mindsets which allow identities to share their thoughts with a wider audience and are sorted in reverse chronological order.
-Any persona can follow any blog.
-Doing so places the blog’s contents in the pool of thoughts eligible for that user’s personal frontpage.
+Blogs are mindsets for sharing thoughts with a wider audience and are sorted in reverse chronological order.
+Any persona can follow any blog, which places the blog’s contents in the pool of thoughts eligible for that persona’s frontpage.

-Personas can directly post new thoughts to their personal blog, while movement members can only indirectly place content in a movement’s blog through voting (see Section [Promoting Content]).
+Personas can directly post new thoughts to their personal blog, while movement members can only indirectly place content in their blog by voting (see Section [Promoting Content]).

 ### Dialogue

-While Mindspaces allow exchange *between* many users, and blogs allow broadcasting *to* many users, the dialogue mindset models a conversation between just two participants.
-As dialogues are also implemented as a mindset, messages can be reposted freely between a dialogue and any other context.
+While Mindspaces allow exchange *between* many users, and blogs allow broadcasting *to* many users, the dialogue mindset models a conversation with just two participants.
+Users can start such a private conversation by visiting another persona’s profile page.
+Messages in it can be reposted freely between a dialogue and any other mindset.

-Apart from the different privacy setting, a dialogue provides the same affordances as the chat module in a movement Mindspace (see Section [Chat]).
+Apart from the different privacy setting, a dialogue provides the same affordances and is rendered using the same UI widget as the chat module in movement Mindspaces (see Section [Chat]).

 Context                         Visible for
 ---                             ---